SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Embedded Types
 --------------

-Some enumerations are created purely to support a specific class or structure's functionality.
+Enumerations are often created to support a specific class or structure's functionality.
 Similarly, it can sometimes be convenient to define utility classes and structures purely for use within the context of a more complex type.
-Swift provides a way to define :newTerm:`embedded types`, which enable you to embed supporting enumerations, classes and structures within the definition of the type they support.
+To achieve this, Swift provides a way to define :newTerm:`embedded types`.
+Embedded types enable you to embed enumerations, classes and structures within the definition of the type they support.

-Types are embedded within other types simply by nesting their definition within the braces of the type they support:
+Types are embedded by nesting their definition within the braces of the type they support.
+Types can be nested to as many levels as are required:

 .. testcode:: embeddedTypes

     (swift) struct BlackjackCard {
-        enum CardSuit : UnicodeScalar {
+        enum Suit : UnicodeScalar {
             case Spades = '♠', Hearts = '♡', Diamonds = '♢', Clubs = '♣'
         }
-        enum CardType : String {
+        enum Rank : String {
-            case One = "1", Two = "2", Three = "3", Four = "4", Five = "5"
+            case Two = "2", Three = "3", Four = "4", Five = "5", Six = "6"
-            case Six = "6", Seven = "7", Eight = "8", Nine = "9", Ten = "10"
+            case Seven = "7", Eight = "8", Nine = "9", Ten = "10"
             case Jack = "Jack", Queen = "Queen", King = "King", Ace = "Ace"
-            struct CardValues {
+            struct Values {
                 let firstValue: Int
                 let secondValue: Int?
             }
-            var values: CardValues {
+            var values: Values {
                 switch self {
                     case .Ace:
-                        return CardValues(1, 11)
+                        return Values(1, 11)
                     case .Jack, .Queen, .King:
-                        return CardValues(10, .None)
+                        return Values(10, .None)
                     default:
-                        return CardValues(self.toRaw().toInt()!, .None)
+                        return Values(self.toRaw().toInt()!, .None)
                 }
             }
         }
-        let cardType: CardType
+        let rank: Rank
-        let cardSuit: CardSuit
+        let suit: Suit
         var description: String {
-            var output = "the \(cardType.toRaw()) of \(cardSuit.toRaw())"
+            var output = "the \(rank.toRaw()) of \(suit.toRaw())"
-            output += " is worth \(cardType.values.firstValue)"
+            output += " is worth \(rank.values.firstValue)"
-            if let secondValue = cardType.values.secondValue {
+            if let secondValue = rank.values.secondValue {
                 output += " or \(secondValue)"
             }
             return output